If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-The GE Cafe Slide-In Induction Range is unique among the best induction ranges on this list because of the fact that it has a double oven.
-Depending on what you’re cooking, how you’re cooking it and the number of people you’re cooking for, having a double oven as part of your induction range has its pros and cons.
-If you value a large oven cavity that can fit a 25-pound turkey, or hate squatting to check on things in the oven, you might be better served by adding a wall or countertop oven to your kitchen.
-But if you’re preparing multiple things at the same time that require different oven temperatures, this oven could be your new best friend.
+The GE Cafe Slide-In Induction Range is unique among the best induction ranges on this list because it has a double oven.
+Depending on what you’re cooking, how you’re cooking it, and the number of people you’re cooking for, having a double oven as part of your induction range has its pros and cons.
+If you value a large oven cavity that can fit a 25-pound turkey or hate squatting to check on things in the oven, you might be better served by adding a wall or countertop oven to your kitchen.
+But if you’re preparing multiple things simultaneously requiring different oven temperatures, this oven could be your new best friend.

-In total, the Cafe Induction range oven has a total capacity of 6.7 cu. ft.; the top oven is 2.4 cu. ft. and the bottom oven is 4.3 cu. ft.
+The Cafe Induction range oven has a total capacity of 6.7 cubic feet.; the top oven is 2.4 cubic feet, and the bottom oven is 4.3 cubic feet.
 Along with the ability to cook multiple foods at multiple temperatures, you can also cook smaller dishes quicker and more efficiently with the top oven because the smaller capacity won’t require as much time or energy to pre-heat.
-But more than just a gimmick, this induction range has a number of other impressive features, which include WiFi connectivity, an edge-to-edge cooking surface, and the ability to sync/bridge the two 8-inch burners.
+But more than just a gimmick, this induction range has several other impressive features, including WiFi connectivity, an edge-to-edge cooking surface, and the ability to sync/bridge the two 8-inch burners.
 This ensures you’ll be cooking unforgettable meals for years to come.

 Induction range stovetops use magnetic currents produced by copper coils to heat cookware directly.
 Electric stovetops use metal coils beneath glass or ceramic surfaces to produce heat.
 The metal coils transfer heat to the stovetop, heating a full burner, which will subsequently heat a pot or pan and then heat the food.
 Induction ranges are more energy efficient by eliminating the extra energy burned to heat the stovetop by heating cookware directly.